hanabi/hanabi.github.io/docs/beginner/clue-interpretation-question-3.md

   ]}>
 <TabItem value="question">

-- Bob has a clued 2 and a clued 5 in this hand.
+- Bob has a clued 2 and a clued 5 in his hand.
 - Alice clues red to Bob, touching slot 2, slot 3, slot 4, and slot 5.

 1. What slot is focused?
 1. Is this a *Play Clue* or a *Save Clue*?
-1. What identity does Bob write on the focused card?
+1. What *card note* does Bob write on the focused card?

 </TabItem>
 <TabItem value="solution">